liferay/liferay-docs/develop/learning-paths/mobile/articles/03-creating-get-guestbooks-screenlet/04-creating-server-calls.markdown

 # Creating the Get Guestbook Screenlet's Server Call [](id=creating-the-get-guestbook-screenlets-server-call)

-Recall that Screenlets use a Mobile SDK to make server calls via Interactors.
+In the previous article, you learned that Screenlets use a Mobile SDK to make server calls via Interactors.
 Since you must call the Guestbook portlet's remote services, you'll use the Guestbook Mobile SDK in the Get Guestbook Screenlet's Interactor.
 An Interactor consists of an event, a callback, the Interactor interface and its implementation, and a listener.
 This article shows you how to create each.

 You'll create the Interactor by using the following steps: